timbergus/generator-back/README.md

 yo back
 ```

 There are a few configuration questions and then a npm package installation.
 After this, the API is ready to be used.
-Just launch a local MongoDB server, Redis server and our new app (I asume you have installed [MongoDB](http://www.mongodb.org/) and [Redis](http://redis.io/)):
+Just launch a local MongoDB server, Redis server and our new app (I assume you have installed [MongoDB](http://www.mongodb.org/) and [Redis](http://redis.io/)):

 ```
 mongod